 I made this recipe with apricots instead of cherries.
 I served tastes of the recipe at several classes and events, and it was a very popular recipe.
 Adults and children both really liked it and a lot of people asked for the recipe and said they were going to make it.
 I did feel it was a bit light on the "crumble", so I increased the oats a bit for what I felt was a better fruit/topping ratio.

-4. Pour the fruit into an 8 x 8 baking pan or 2 quart casserole.
+- Pour the fruit into an 8x8-inch baking dish.

-6. Bake in the preheated oven for about 30-45 minutes, or until the juices are bubbling and the oat toping is golden brown.
+- Bake for 30 to 45 minutes, or until the juices are bubbling and the oat topping is golden brown.